-Knowledge Attitude Practice and Beliefs (KAPB) on Mines and ERW impact

 Interviewer name: Date: / /2009

 Location/village: District:

 Province:

+Indicate all mine action activities completed/ac pourring in/ground the community

-Indicate all mine action activities complete ed/occurring in/arou und the community:
+Indicate all mine action activities completed/oc curring invaround the community.

 Demining

 MRE

 Survey

 Victim Assistance

 Fencing/ Marking

-Introduce yourself to the interviewee and explain who you are, for which organisation you work and the purpose of this interview.
+Introduce yourself to the interviewee and expla ain who you are, for which organisation you

+work and the purpose of this interview.

-First of all, ask for information about the person you are going to interview.
-Explain that all information is confidential, and that his/her name will not be asked.
+First of all, ask for information about the person on you are going to interview.
+Explain that all

+information is confidential, and that his/her nar ne will not be asked.

 Age: Sex: Male Female

 Occupation:

 Education level: